Create a capture session

 Collect points for the Forward camera

 You can scroll through the table to look at the distribution of measured points.
-The Camera column indicates which camera captured each image.
-You want to ensure that you have about five measurements for each camera.
+The Camera column indicates which camera (Left, Right, Forward, Backward, or Nadir) captured each image.
+You want to ensure that you have at least five measurements for each camera.
 To do this, you will sort the table on the column values.

 Now the table of images is sorted by camera.